poweraudio/socalabs-Wavetable/README.md

   `cmake --install` or `make install`.
 * Disabled non-free VST 2 builds by default.
 * Enabled building without the VST 2 SDK.
+* In the [`lv2-only`] branch, added CMake option `LV2_ONLY` to build the plugin only as LV2.
+(Pass `-DLV2_ONLY=ON` to `cmake` after switching to that branch.)

+The following changes have since been replicated or superceded upstream:

 * Updated dependency [Gin] to include fixes for Power.
-* In the [`lv2-only`] branch, added CMake option `LV2_ONLY` to build the plugin only as LV2.

 [a fork of JUCE]: https://github.com/poweraudio/JUCE
 [Gin]: https://github.com/FigBug/Gin